Financing Your Education

 1. Incoming students are automatically considered for fellowships and scholarships awarded by MIT Sloan and other MIT departments or related organizations.
 For incoming students, these awards are granted after a review process that is independent of your acceptance.
 Admitted applicants may be eligible for and considered for a variety of different fellowships that require separate applications.

 2. Students may also apply for additional sources of financial assistance administered by external foundations and organizations.
-The Office of Graduate Education offers some resources to help find these organizations are located here.
+The Office of Graduate Education offers resources to help find these organizations.
 Once admitted, you may also contact the Student Funding office at Sloan for a list of these external awards specific to business school students.

 3. Students establish eligibility for federal and private loans in collaboration with MIT Student Financial Services by submitting the Graduate Information Finance Form (all students) and the FAFSA (domestic students only).
 If you are interested in private loans, an application with the lender of your choice will also be required.
 Click here for additional info.